taineleau-zz/torch-pixel-cnn/README.md

  [Pixel Recurrent Neural Networks](https://arxiv.org/abs/1601.06759 ) and other variants.

-Will be back to update & commit after the final exam week at NUS :D.
+~~Will be back to update & commit after the final exam week at NUS :D.~~

+So busy these days, I am unlikely to contribute to this repo recently.
+But I'm happy to accept new PR on TODOs!

 #### Usage